New matrix management white paper

 We are delighted to announce the launch of our new, research led white paper on the challenges of matrix management.
 This is based on an in-depth summary of academic and consulting research in the field together with our own experience of 23 years working with many of the world’s leading organizations.

-You can download free copies of the entire white paper or a series of shorter summaries of the research at https://globalintprd.wpengine.com/white-paper/
+You can download free copies of the white paper here.

 The white papers identify the latest thinking on classic and new challenges in making the matrix work, together with early findings on how the move to digital is supercharging changes in more connected ways of working and challenging legacy corporate cultures.